Can A Real Estate Deal Ever Just Be A Deal?

 I totally get it… Everyone wants a deal when buying a home.
 Right?

-Sometimes, people get so wrapped up in “making a deal” and hammering a seller on a price, that they end up paying more for a home than necessary, because they lost several properties because they wanted to hammer the seller for a really good deal.
+Sometimes, people get so wrapped up in “making a deal” and hammering a seller on a price, that they end up paying more for a home than necessary.

-Eventually, in certain markets, they realize that paying asking price ( or more! ) can be a “deal”, even if you weren’t able to work your magic negotiating skills to squeeze someone for every last nickel.
+Eventually, in certain markets, they realize that paying asking price ( or more! ) can be a “deal”, even if they weren’t able to work their magic negotiating skills squeeze someone for every last nickel.